 Using our Services – Criminal Claims Bureau

-The Criminal Claims Bureau is a trading name of MJN Marketing Ltd a company registered in England and Wales registration number 04772563 who are regulated by the Claims Management Regulator (authorisation number CRM41025) in respect of regulated claims management activities.
-Our company registration is recorded on the website www.claimsregulation.gov.uk.
+The Criminal Claims Bureau is a trading name of MJN Marketing Ltd a company registered in England and Wales registration number 04772563 authorised and regulated by the Financial Conduct Authority FRN 829747.
+We are based at Harrogate Business Centre, Hookstone Avenue, Harrogate HG2 8ER.

-We will handle your application for criminal injury compensation in respect of a claim against the Criminal Injury Compensation Authority (CICA).
-Your application will be submitted to the CICA via their online portal and the case will commence within 7 days of receiving your completed Damages Based Agreement subject to our confirmation that your case is one we wish to proceed with.
+We are a claims management firm who specialise in high value criminal injury compensation cases.
+We will handle your application to the Criminal Injury Compensation Authority (CICA).
+Your application will be submitted to the CICA via their online portal and the case will commence within 7 days of receiving your completed Contingency Fee Agreement or Damages Based Agreement subject to our confirmation that your case is one we wish to proceed with.

 In order that we may conduct your application efficiently and in a reasonable manner we would ask that you comply with the following: